-Ending overconsumption and fast fashion were growing trends in 2019, gaining traction in early 2020.
-A recent Ipsos survey found that two in five people worldwide had already purchased second-hand fashion items, including clothes, shoes and accessories.
+Ending overconsumption and fast fashion were growing trends in 2019, gaining traction in early 2020.80 A recent Ipsos survey81 found that two in five people worldwide had already purchased second-hand fashion items, including clothes, shoes and accessories.

-In the months leading up to the crisis, 72% of the global public thought clothing brands should be responsible for what happens in their manufacturing process and should take measures to ensure that the clothes are manufactured in environmentally friendly way.
+In the months leading up to the crisis, 72% of the global public thought clothing brands should be responsible for what happens in their manufacturing process and should take measures to ensure that the clothes are manufactured in environmentally friendly way.82

-56% said they would be put off buying from a brand that was associated with pollution in its manufacturing process.
+56% said they would be put off buying from a brand that was associated with pollution in its manufacturing process.83

-Avoiding products with lots of packaging was also the leading action global consumers were willing to take against climate change in the early weeks of the pandemic.
-There is speculation this trend will only continue post-pandemic.
+Avoiding products with lots of packaging was also the leading action global consumers were willing to take against climate change in the early weeks of the pandemic.84 There is speculation this trend will only continue post-pandemic.85

 Many are also seeking to reduce and reuse.
 As of April, 52% globally said they would avoid buying new goods or mend what they have.
 There is some suggestion that consumers will be looking for 'investment' pieces - minimalist, timeless staples - rather than the latest trends.
+The same suggestion that consumers will be looking for 'investment' pieces - minimalist, timeless staples - rather than the latest trends.